-You can also buy a little pom pom maker to use instead of wrapping the yarn around your fingers.
-But it is really unneccesary.
+- You may also choose to use a pom pom maker to make your pom poms instead of wrapping the yarn around your fingers.
+They aren’t super expensive, but they also aren’t really necessary.
 You can make a great pom pom garland without it.
 (Although if you happen to have carpal tunnel or arthritis or something like that, I can definitely see where the pom pom maker would be handy.)

 Use your thumb to hold one end of your yarn and then begin wrapping the yarn around and around your fingers.
-When you have a nice full swath of yarn around your fingers, cut the yarn.
+When you have a nice full swath of yarn around your fingers, cut the end of the yarn.

-Cut another piece of yarn around a foot long and thread it onto your yarn needle.
+Cut a second piece of yarn around a foot long and thread it onto your yarn needle.
 Push the threaded needle between two of your fingers, below where the yarn is.

 Use your scissors to cut the loops of yarn all around the pom pom.